 If so, why even bother to falsify anything?
-Just bury the secrets of the universe in a shallow grave of Google search results, say on page three, and no-one would ever find them.
+Just bury the secrets of the universe in a shallow grave of Google search results, and no-one would ever find them.
+Page three will do.

 Humans are governed so absolutely by their desires and impulses that any charlatan who wishes to deceive will easily find willing dupes.
-In fact, a lot of people experience the world with the same incredulity that the audience did when the magician pulled the rabbit from the hat.
+In fact, a lot of people experience the world with the same incredulity that an audience does when a magician pulls a rabbit from a hat.
 Something tells them it must be a trick, but in the absence of a proper explanation they have no choice but to accept what they’re witnessing as the real thing.
 This bombardment of pseudo-realities begins to produce inauthentic humans very quickly.
 And fake humans will only help generate more fake realities to peddle, turning even more people into forgeries of themselves until we wind up in a large version of Disneyland where you can visit the Planet Of The Apes, the Mickey Mouse Simulacrum or Goofy’s Wild Ride, but alas, none of them are true.